acoli-repo/powla/experimental/paula/Readme.md

   - StructLayer: each layer encoded as PTB-style tree in a single column, column name is derived from `rdfs:label` of StructLayer or from filename (as preserved in URI); seondary edges are processed like dependencies (RelLayer).
   - RelLayer: one or multiple pairs of `HEAD` and relation (as in CoNLL-U `DEPS`).
 Column name is derived from PAULA XML attribute name of annotations.
 - treat every original PAULA annoset as a single sentence (no principled way to split it from PAULA input)
+- `induce-nif-sentences.sparql` extrapolates sentence boundaries from annotations, this exploits the (lack of) overlap between span (mark) and struct annotations.
+It will insert a sentence break before every non-overlapping span/tree.
+Only use this if span annotation marks or is aligned with clause boundaries.

 remarks:
+- POWLA generation is fast, but CoNLL export is relatively slow.
+This is because PAULA generates an unstructured graph, so that the resulting POWLA graph has no consistent segmentation into smaller processing units (say, sentences) that can be processed individually.
+Instead, search is always over the complete graph (PAULA annoset).
 - we generate PTB-style trees, but we do not validate whether powla:hasParent relations constitute a single tree.
 For discontinuous elements, these are silently expanded to the full extent.
 - we provide annotations of POWLA nodes as `|`-separated set (unsorted) of attribute-value pairs.
 As we explicitly encode the attribute, this is more verbose than conventional PTB trees in CoNLL that only provide the value.
 - PTB encoding in CoNLL cannot distinguish node and relation annotations. both as presented as node-level annotations, here.